KimBurgess/PDU-Comm-Gateway/README.md

 A semicolon (ascii 59) is mandatory to terminate (and send) a message.
 A newline is just treated as whitespace and not needed for message termination.

 # Connection
-An identical API is present on serial interface 1 of the control system and port 1234 of the network interface.
+An identical API is present on serial interface 1 (Baud 9600,N,8,1) of the control system and port 1234 of the network interface.

 ## Authentication
 There is none.
 Hack away.